moisestech/3rd-Party-JS/1 3rd-Party JS/2_uses-3rd-party-js/3_service-api-wrappers.md

 Unlike server applications that return HTML to be consumed by a web browser, **these endpoints accept and respond with structured data—usually in JSON or XML formats—to be consumed by a computer program**.

-This program could be a** desktop application** or an **application running on a web server**, or it could even be **client JavaScript code hosted on a web page** but executing in a user’s browser.
+This program could be a **desktop application** or an **application running on a web server**,
+or it could even be **client JavaScript code** hosted on a web page but **executing in a user’s browser**.

-This last use case—JavaScript code running in the browser—is what we’re most interested in.
+This last use case - **JavaScript code running in the browser—is what we’re most interested in**.

-**Web service API providers can give developers building on their platform—often called integrators—third-party scripts that simplify client-side access to their API**.
+**Web service API providers can give developers building on their platform—often called integrators**.
+— third-party scripts that simplify client-side access to their API\*\*.

-We like to call these scripts **web service API wrappers**, since they’re effectively **JavaScript libraries that “wrap” the functionality of a web service API**. **EXAMPLE: THE FACEBOOK GRAPH API**
+We like to call these scripts **web service API wrappers**, since they’re effectively **JavaScript libraries that “wrap” the functionality of a web service API**.

+**EXAMPLE: THE FACEBOOK GRAPH API**

 ### **Example: Developer Jill**